 Providers are ok with that.
-A recent Reaction Data Survey12 showed that 62% of 152 CEOs, materials managers, operations directors and other executives “support Amazon’s growing presence in the medical supply sector” and believe they can deliver those supplies faster and a lower price than is currently available.
+A recent Reaction Data Survey12 showed that 62% of 152 CEOs, materials managers, operations directors, and other executives “support Amazon’s growing presence in the medical supply sector” and believe they can deliver those supplies faster and at a lower price than is currently available.

 Virtual care also supports the collection of data for predictive analytics.
-Remote monitoring devices can collect massive amounts of data that can be analyzed by artificial intelligence and machine learning.
+Remote monitoring devices can collect massive amounts of data analyzed by artificial intelligence and machine learning.
 That can result in powerful diagnostics and preventive care.

 If you tie all these ends together, you get a glimpse of what the future of healthcare could look like.
 It could be one in which providers are all working in the same direction.
 They would work with the same information to effect positive outcomes in each patient’s care.
-In this futuristic scenario, information would flow seamlessly from one member of the care team to the other, with the patient at the hub.
-Therefore, patients would have increased access to care, when and where they need it.
-As a result, they would be able to receive appropriate care in a timely manner without jumping through multiple hoops and a myriad of delays.
+In this futuristic scenario, information would flow seamlessly from one care team member to another, with the patient at the hub.
+Therefore, patients would have increased access to care when and where they need it.
+As a result, they would receive appropriate care on time without jumping through multiple hoops and a myriad of delays.

 When mobile apps and digital devices are connected with artificial intelligence, machine, and causal learning, we will lift our system to a level of excellence that does not exist today.
 We will override the broken promises of fractured technologies and create a future that delivers healthcare to the right people at the right time in the right way.